degski/Mado/README.md

     13 B  f2
     14 W  e5

-    The computer tries to take control of the middle board.
+    The computer tries to take control of the middle Board.
 I take the safe spaces and then contest the center.

            1 2 3 4 5